Nordic noir

 Nordic noir, also known as Scandinavian noir, is a genre of crime fiction usually written from a police point of view and set in Scandinavia or the Nordic countries.
 Nordic noir often employs plain language, avoiding metaphor, and is typically set in bleak landscapes.
 This results in a dark and morally complex mood, in which a tension is depicted between the apparently still and bland social surface and the patterns of murder, misogyny, rape, and racism the genre depicts as lying underneath.
-It contrasts with the whodunit style such as the English country house murder mystery.

 Some of the best known Nordic noir authors are Jo Nesbø from Norway; Henning Mankell, Stieg Larsson and Camilla Läckberg from Sweden; Jussi Adler-Olsen from Denmark; and Arnaldur Indriðason from Iceland.
 The popularity of Nordic noir has extended to the screen, with TV-series such as The Killing, The Bridge, Trapped, and Bordertown.
-The styling of these series is also cited in several other non-scandinavian TV shows, such as Wasteland (TV series).
+The styling of these series is also cited in several other non-Scandinavian TV shows, such as Wasteland and the Fargo TV series.